 Let’s dig into some of the factors you’ll want to consider when choosing the best trees for your garden!
 This article will explore common tree growing requirements, concepts such as chill hours and cross-pollination, and examples of cold-hardy and heat-loving tree varieties.
 I will also provide recommendations for growing trees in containers, and where to source them from!

-For tips on how to properly plant new trees, check out this article!
+For best practices on how to plant new trees, check out this article.